NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/Telekinetic Converters.md

 **Requirements** You have a spellcasting class feature and you can cast cantrips

-**Effect** You cast [[Spells/Telekinetic Projectile|Telekinetic Projectile]] as an occult cantrip, heightened to a spell rank equal to half your level rounded up.
+**Effect** You cast [[Telekinetic Projectile|Telekinetic Projectile]] as an occult cantrip, heightened to a spell rank equal to half your level rounded up.

 * * *